100 Notable alumni of

 -

 Peter Martyr Vermigli was an Italian-born Reformed theologian.
-His early work as a reformer in Catholic Italy and his decision to flee for Protestant northern Europe influenced many other Italians to convert and flee as well.
+His early work as a reformer in Catholic Italy and his decision to flee for Protestant northern Europe influenced some other Italians to convert and flee as well.
 In England, he influenced the Edwardian Reformation, including the Eucharistic service of the 1552 Book of Common Prayer.
 He was considered an authority on the Eucharist among the Reformed churches, and engaged in controversies on the subject by writing treatises.
 Vermigli's Loci Communes, a compilation of excerpts from his biblical commentaries organised by the topics of systematic theology, became a standard Reformed theological textbook.

 -